-New EV charging infrastructure will be needed throughout Dane County to support the growing number of EVs.
+Dane County will need new EV charging infrastructure to support the growing number of EVs.
 Level 2 charging infrastructure is well-suited to use in public or shared-use settings in employment and residential areas.
 Faster level 3 charging infrastructure will also be needed over the coming years to serve drivers on the go.
 Because of its slow charging speeds, level 1 charging is not normally used in shared or public charging installations.